justarandomgeek/vscode-factoriomod-debug/README.md

 # Introduction

-This is a plugin for the [sumneko.lua](https://github.com/sumneko/lua-language-server) vscode extension to help with factorio related syntax and intelisense.
+This is a plugin for the [sumneko.lua](https://github.com/sumneko/lua-language-server) vscode extension to help with factorio related syntax and intellisense.

 To keep up with this project check the [changelog](changelog.md).